 Journal of Neurodevelopmental Disorders, 16(1), 68.

-<div>This systematic review compares the effects of elastic therapeutic taping (ETT) to the effects of ETT combined with oral motor therapy (OMT) on drooling or swallowing difficulties in children, 18 years or younger, with anterior drooling and neurological disorders.
-This summary highlights conclusions within the scope of speech-language pathology and for those with additional training in orofacial myofunctional disorders.</div>
+<div>This systematic review compares the effects of elastic therapeutic taping (ETT) to the effects of ETT combined with oral and motor-based sialorrhea treatments on drooling or swallowing difficulties in children, 18 years or younger, with anterior drooling and neurological disorders.
+This summary highlights conclusions within the scope of speech-language pathology.</div>

 None declared